Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 With the fast re-coat time of one hour, I can spray out kitchen wall cabinets, two coats, on the same day.
 I'm able to spray all of the doors on the same day too.

 The main downside of spraying this product is the primer wreaks havoc on your spray equipment if you don't clean the filters and pump really well, using the right cleaner.
 I clean the filters about every hour when I'm spraying this primer all day long.
 You shouldn't leave shellac primer in your sprayer for more than two to three hours without flushing a mix of ammonia and water through the pump.

 One of the reasons I use this product on cabinets is because it blocks stains and tannin bleed really well.
 However, it won't block marker.
 For that, you'll have to spot prime with oil primer.
 I keep a spray can handy.

 I know white shellac primer is supposed to be excellent for priming smoke stains, but I haven't personally used it for that purpose.
 I do know that it works great for removing nasty odors if you prime walls with it.

 Where this product really shines is for priming oak cabinets.
 The super-thin viscosity of the primer allows it to seep into the crevices of the wood grain easier to seal it.
-Cabinet doors look smoother and less grainy.
+Cabinet doors will look smoother and less grainy.

 Does it sand easily?